 Although often hotly contested in court, this issue is usually resolved easily in mediation.
 Again, through the use of our tax planning software, I will run different scenarios, both with either spouse taking the deduction(s), or splitting the deduction(s).
 The reports will show where the greatest tax savings lie.
 If possible, I want both spouses to realize a tax savings from claiming the children.
 I also do not want this deduction to result in a wasted tax benefit to anyone.

 - If you and your spouse will both receive a tax benefit from claiming one or more children (and are also not phased out of the child tax credit due to high income), you may decide to split the children.

 - If you have an odd number of children, you could consider splitting each child and then alternate the remaining child from year to year.

 - In the case of one child, you may want to alternate the child from year to year, if you both expect to qualify for a child tax credit ongoing.

 A spouse with primary custody of the children is entitled by law to claim all of the children in his/her custody.
 However, there are times that I see this deduction getting wasted on the primary custodian if they have little or no income resulting in any tax liability.
 The reoccurring theme here is: what is the long-term benefit?

 - If you are the primary custodian, you could negotiate with your spouse to relinquish the claim to them if they will realize a tax benefit.
 More cash in your spouse's pocket means more cash available to pay child support.

-- On the other hand, If you are receiving alimony payments which are taxable income, you might need the dependency claim to offset the taxes paid on the alimony.
+- On the other hand, If you expect to have taxable income (i.e., payroll or business income) post-divorce you might need the dependency claim to offset the taxes owed on your taxable income.